bad5ect0r/WebHawk/README.md

 Next, you need to create a .env file.
 To do this, you can copy the .env.example file. **Make sure to update your `SECRET_KEY`!**

+If you're using Pushover for notifications, you would need to add your secret values for that too.
+Remember to uncomment it.
+At the moment you need to use Pushover since we don't have any other method for enabling notifications.
+In the future we will make this a feature.

 Finally, you need to run migrations by doing

 ```